 After our late lunch we browsed a few shops and walked round the hotel property again.
 That evening we had a private bon fire on the beach with s’mores and wine.
 The guy who helped us “tend the fire” and refill our s’mores stash was such a sweetheart.
 I remember thinking, if I have a son, I hope he is as respectful as this kid and immediately after felt so old! ~7 years ago, I probably would’ve been thinking what a cute California suffer boy he was and here I was wanting to compliment his mom on a job well done.
 Good Lord.

-Nonetheless, the bon fire was a fun time to just be silly with Mike.
+Feeling kind of old aside ;), the bon fire was a fun time to just be silly with Mike.
 Earlier in the day we saw the famous Sandcastle Man; who builds these elaborate sandcastle on the beach outside of the hotel.
 We were surprised that he was still there, hours later, while we were having our bonfire.
 We learned that he’s actually out there for about 14 hours a day protecting his work.
 Mike and I kept joking that we were just going to go run over and plow through it.
 Like, how mad would he be?
-(Obviously we never would but it was entertaining talking about it.)

 Monday was our actual anniversary and our last day there.
-We woke up and did yoga on the beach (full disclosure, Mike got up for spin on the beach before but I didn’t want to wake up that early).
+We woke up and did yoga on the beach!!
 It was such a great and rejuvenating way to start the day!
-Connecting your body to your breathe while hearing and seeing the ocean is one of the best experiences I’ve had to date.
-I was really happy Mike was there participating with me too.
+Connecting your body to your breathe while hearing and seeing the ocean just can’t be beat.

-The same morning we saw the Navy Seals practicing drills in the ocean and I actually got really patriotic watching them.
-I was overcome with gratefulness for these men and women that dedicate their lives to the call of duty and keeping us safe.
-No matter what your political affiliation (and, if you’re like me, how angry you are at the current situation our country is in) there is no denying gratitude for our military.
+Adding to the experience, while flowing, we saw some Navy Seals practicing drills in the ocean and I actually got really patriotic watching them.
+I was overcome with emotion for these men and women that dedicate their lives to the call of duty and keeping us safe.
+No matter what your political affiliation there is no denying gratitude for our military.

 After our drinks we walked on the beach and played in the waves.
 Nothing like a cliche romantic walk on the beach on your anniversary, right!?

 When we got back to our room, we exchanged gifts and opened a bottle of champs in celebration!
-I got ready while we blasted Lil Dicky (our favorite hah) and then it was time for dinner!
+I got ready while we blasted Lil Dicky (our current obsession) and then it was time for dinner!

 We walked across the street to Brigantine for dinner.
-The costumer service here was so good!
+The costumer service here was sooo good!
 They knew it was our anniversary and there was a card waiting on our table for us signed by some of the employees.
-The manager also came over to wish us a happy anniversary with complimentary glasses of champs.
+The manager also came over to wish us a happy anniversary with complimentary glasses of champagne.

 We ordered the crab and shrimp fondue to start and … I honestly don’t remember what else!
 The appetizer was so good we should have just ordered two and called it a day. 😉

-Our weekend in Coronado was exactly what we needed though!
+The next morning we woke up early to grab breakfast at Cafe 1134 on Orange Ave to fuel us for our journey home.
+Our weekend in Coronado was exactly what we needed.
 It was so much fun to hang out with Mike and enjoy each other’s company.
 Next we’re looking forward to Bali in April with Mike’s family!